-(Updated 11/08/19) Aside from the obvious 30-day free Prime trial, there exists some highly clever ways to get free Amazon Prime.
-Even the most loyal Amazon shoppers have no idea many of these hacks exist.
-From credit card and cell phone companies offering a free Prime membership, to Amazon themselves giving you a free Prime extension in certain circumstances, these slick tips will keep you from forking over $119 for a Prime membership for years to come.
+Aside from the obvious 30-day free Prime trial, there exists some highly clever ways to get free Amazon Prime, or at least really CHEAP.
+Even the most loyal Amazon shoppers have no idea many of these Prime discounts exist.
+From credit card and cell phone companies offering a free membership, to Amazon themselves giving you a free Prime extension in certain circumstances, these clever tips will keep you from forking over $119 for a Prime membership for years to come.

 1. Get 1 Free Month of Prime if Package Arrives Late